microsoft/vscode-docs/docs/python/environments.md

 TOCTitle: Environments
 ContentId: 8fe4ca8b-fc70-4216-86c7-2c11b6c14cc6
 PageTitle: Using Python Environments in Visual Studio Code
-DateApproved: 03/20/2022
+DateApproved: 04/08/2022
 MetaDescription: Configuring Python Environments in Visual Studio Code
 MetaSocialImage: images/tutorial/social.png
 ---
 # Using Python environments in VS Code

-This article discusses the helpful Python environments features available in VS Code.
+This article discusses the helpful Python environments features available in Visual Studio Code.
 An "environment" in Python is the context in which a Python program runs and consists of an interpreter and any number of installed packages.

 ## Python environments